 New Homes Purchased from a Builder

-The enhanced Ontario NHR would allow an individual to recover up to $80,000 of the provincial portion of the HST paid in respect of a new or substantially renovated home purchased from a builder.
+The enhanced Ontario NHR allows an individual to recover up to $80,000 of the provincial portion of the HST paid in respect of a new or substantially renovated home purchased from a builder.

-If an individual would otherwise qualify for Ontario's existing NHR in respect of a home purchased from a builder, the enhanced Ontario NHR would generally be available if:
+If an individual otherwise qualifies for Ontario's NHR in respect of a home purchased from a builder, the enhanced Ontario NHR is generally available if:

 • the agreement of purchase and sale for the home was entered into between the individual and the builder on or after April 1, 2026, and on or before March 31, 2027; and